TrellixVulnTeam/hither_U4DF/doc/faq.md

 ```

 `Job`s can be run asynchronously and in parallel (so long as they don't depend on the results of other `Job`s).
 Calling a hither function directly will result in synchronous execution.
-Additionally, the __result of a direct
-call to a hither function will not be cached.__ (TODO: IS THIS TRUE?)
+Additionally, the result of a direct call to a hither function will not be cached.

 ### How can I call a hither function by name?